weiyangedward/IMMBoost/README.rst

 		1) CRM seq file "CRM.fasta";
 		2) random genomic seq "randomGenomicSeq.fasta";
 		3) msCRM seq file "msCRM.fasta" (if you don't have msCRM seq file, you can copy CRM.fasta over and change the seqID to species_seqID, e.g., Dmel_seqID);
-		4) negCRM.fasta
+		4) other CRM seq for CRM vs CRM task "negCRM.fasta"
-		5) negmsCRM.fasta
+		5) other msCRM seq for CRM vs CRM task "negmsCRM.fasta"

-	2. "../sampleOutput/CRM_vs_CRM/" : a directory for output files.
+	2. "sampleOutput/CRM_vs_CRM/" : a directory for output files.

-	3. "../sampleData/CRMsets/" : a directory for data input.
+	3. "sampleData/CRMsets/" : a directory for data input.
 Each sub directory should be a CRMset.

-	4. "CRM.group.V3.txt" : a list of grouping of CRMsets, where each row is a group.
+	4. "CRMGroup.txt" : a list of grouping of CRMsets, where each row is a group.
 How to define a "group" would be subjective to users or biological grouptruth in our case.

 3. To Run